bellyillish/useful-idiots/README.md

 ### Patrol
 Like "Patrol an Area" but they keep patrolling between their waypoints rather than stopping at the last one.
 > [!TIP]
 > Like in the base game, you must assign them 2 or more waypoints before you can use "Patrol".
-You can only [Add Waypoints](#waypoints) or assign "Patrol" to one Idiot at a time (not on the entire group).
+You can only [add waypoints](#waypoints) or assign "Patrol" to one Idiot at a time (not on the entire group).

 <br>